Depsang Bulge: Chinese claim lines

 In June 1960, when the Chinese delegates met the Indian delegates for border discussions, they revealed a new expanded boundary, which has come to be called "the 1960 claim line".

-This line dissected all the rivers that drain into Shyok, except for the Burtsa Nala.
+This line dissected all the rivers that drained into Shyok, except for the Burtsa Nala.
 (Map 2, brown line) Why the Burtsa Nala should have been singled out for this special treatment has not been explained.
 But the resulting "bulge" in the Indian territory around the Burtsa Nala has been dubbed the Depsang Bulge in popular parlance.

 1962 war

-Prior to the 1962 war, Indian Army had established half a dozen posts on the hills to the north of the Depsang Bulge.
+Prior to the 1962 war, the Indian Army had established half a dozen posts on the hills to the north of the Depsang Bulge.
 These were mostly of platoon to section strength, manned by Jammu and Kashmir Militia (Ladakh Scouts).
-The Chinese PLA launched its attack on 20 October 1962 with overwhelming strength, a superiority of 10 to 1 in numbers, and eliminated most of them.
+The Chinese PLA launched its attack on 20 October 1962, with overwhelming strength, a superiority of 10 to 1 in numbers, and eliminated most of them.
 The remaining posts were recalled to Burtsa and other rear locations.

 The Chinese forces advanced to their 1960 claim line in most locations.

 However, at Depsang Bulge, the Chinese troops advanced further than the 1960 claim line, "straightening out the bulge".
-(Map 2, orange line and Map 3, yellow line) Thus a third line emerged, from the ceasefire line of 1962.
-More detailed maps of the ceasefire line show a smaller bulge in Indian territory at the mouth of valley.
+(Map 2, orange line, and Map 3, yellow line) Thus, a third line emerged, from the ceasefire line of 1962.
+More detailed maps of the ceasefire line show a smaller bulge in Indian territory at the mouth of the valley.

 The US Office of the Geographer's "Large-Scale International Boundaries" (LSIB) dataset shows this boundary (red line in Map 4).

-A fourth line was contained in a map attached to a letter written by the Chinese premier Zhou En-lai to heads of certain non-aligned countries (or "African and Asian nations") in the midst of the 1962 war.
+A fourth line was contained in a map attached to a letter written by the Chinese premier Zhou Enlai to heads of certain non-aligned countries (or "African and Asian nations") in the midst of the 1962 war.
 A more detailed version of the Chinese map was in fact used by the non-aligned nations in arriving at their Colombo proposals.
 (Map 3) However the Chinese apparently continue to use their version of the map, which they misleadingly call the "LAC of 1959".
 It is apparently not drawn to scale.
 But they interpret the ceasefire line here running very near the confluence of the Depsang Nala with the Burtsa Nala.

 The Indian depiction of the ceasefire line, as shown in Maps 2 and 3, is at a considerable distance from the confluence.
 Indeed, the Indian base at the confluence, Burtsa, is one of the locations where defences continued to be organised even as the clashes subsided.
 The Indian version of the ceasefire line was supported by the non-aligned countries in their Colombo proposals, (Map 3) as well as the US Government (Map 2).